TuanUR/EcoToken/README.md

-# EcoToken
+# BavariaEcoToken
-Do Sustainable Actions, get EcoTokens
+Do Sustainable Actions, get your BavariaEcoTokens